egonw/biohackrxiv-cito-review-paper/paper/paper.md

 Streamlining data brokering from Research Data Management platforms to ELIXIR Repositories [@citesForInformation:D2023Streamlining]|cito:citesAsAuthority, cito:usesDataFrom, cito:usesMethodIn|100%|
 BioHackEU22 Report: Enhancing Research Data Management in Galaxy and Data Stewardship Wizard by utilising RO-Crates [@citesForInformation:Eguinoa2023BioHackEU22]|cito:citesAsDataSource, cito:discusses, cito:usesMethodIn|100%|

+These seven articles used seven different intention types (see Figure 2).
+Of these, `cito:citesAsAuthority`, `cito:usesDataFrom`, and `cito:usesMethodIn` have been used the most.
+Two articles only use `cito:citesAsAuthority`.
+When authors decided to annotate citaitons, the willingness to do so is extensive: most articles have all citations typed with their intentions.
+Only one article had two citations annotated with the already implied `cito:cites`.

 # Discussion

-In retrospect, only seven different intention types have been used (see Figure 2).
-This is fewer than in the articles published in the *Journal of Cheminformatics* [@citesAsDataSource:Willighagen2023Two], but the total number of articles is also lower.
-Similar, however, is the willingness of authors in their willingness to annotate citations: most articles have all citations typed with their intentions.
-Only one article had two citations annotated with the already implied `cito:cites`.
+BioHackrXiv has now published published eleven articles annotated with CiTO annotations.
+Seven have been published as part of the *BioHackathon Europe 2022* proceedings, as discussed here.
+Four others papers had intention annotated too, including the paper that introduced CiTO annotation to BioHackrXiv [@citesAsEvidence:Willighagen2023CiTO], two papers from the *DBCLS BioHackathon 2023* in Japan [@citesAsEvidence:Pico2023BioHackJP;@citesAsEvidence:Aoki2023BioHackJP], and a paper from the *BioHackathon Germany 2022* [@citesAsEvidence:Arend2023Improving].

 ![Bubble chart with the citation intentions used by the *BioHackathon Europe 2022* papers.](./citationIntentions.png)

-It is not only in the *BioHackathon Europe 2022* reports that CiTO annotation is used.
-At the time of writing, four more papers in BioHackrXiv has intention annotation, including two papers from the DBCLS BioHackathon 2023 in Japan [@Pico2023BioHackJP;@Aoki2023BioHackJP], and a paper at the BioHackathon Germany 2022 [@Arend2023Improving].

 ## Acknowledgements

-We thank the authors of the six *BioHackathon Europe 2022* papers for the annotation of their citations.
+We thank all the authors of BioHackrXiv papers with CiTO for the annotation of their citations, and authors of the *BioHackathon Europe 2022* papers in particular.

 ## References